 Ensure They Have a Community Around Them

 Isolation is common among older people who may no longer have their friends and family around them.
 It can lead to stress and depression, and these are outcomes that should be avoided at all costs.
-Ensuring your loved one has a community around them is crucial for eliminating this isolation and its negative effects – an excellent example of this is assisted living in Queen Creek.
+Ensuring your loved one has independent senior living and a community around them is crucial for eliminating this isolation and its negative effects – an excellent example of this is assisted living in Queen Creek.

 You can find a community for your loved ones in different places.
 For example, you can encourage them to join a gym tailored to the elderly.
 In addition to getting the benefits of working out, they will meet people they can spend time with.